After hiking around the Isle of Wight with my bestie, I was so impressed with my kit, I’ve written it down for future reference.

 - Take some bicarbonate of soda in a resealable plastic bag to use as

 deodoranton body, clothes, and bedding for when times get stinky.
-Mixed with a little water to be applied to underarms or sprinkled over fabric to eliminate odour will make me feel a little happier on a urban hike next time 🙂
+Mixed with a little water to be applied to underarms or sprinkled over the fabric to eliminate odour will make me feel a little happier on an urban hike next time 🙂

 Here are a few piccies from the adventure: